beastsaber/bsaber/src/collections/posts/custom-songs.md

 <br />

 ## Custom Songs for Quest VR Users
 Getting custom songs on the Quest requires a little more work than with its PC cousins.
-There are two pieces of software you’ll need: [SideQuest](https://sidequestvr.com/setup-howto) and [BMBF](https://bmbf.dev/stable).
-Once you have the right software installed, you have a couple of options on how to access songs.
+There are two pieces of software you’ll need: [SideQuest](https://sidequestvr.com/setup-howto) and [BMBF](https://bmbf.dev/stable) or [QuestPatcher](https://github.com/Lauriethefish/QuestPatcher/releases).

-> **HINT: When downloading SideQuest, be sure to use the "Advanced Installer".
+> **💡 HINT: When downloading SideQuest, be sure to use the "Advanced Installer".
 This will greatly help you when adding songs!**

+Once you have the right software installed, you have a couple of options on how to access songs.
 The [Beat Saber Modding Group Wiki](https://bsmg.wiki/quest-modding.html#installing-songs) is the best place to get the latest information, but here’s a quick step-by-step:

 1. Make sure you have the latest BeatSaber mods available for your moddable game.
 Keep in mind that Quest modding is usually well behind PC modding so you will likely need to downgrade.
 You can find the latest mods by clicking [here](https://computerelite.github.io/tools/Beat_Saber/questmods.html)